 Director: Andre Øvredal

 Plot: A group of teens discover a book while exploring an abandoned house only to discover that the stories it contains become all too real once read.

-When I saw the trailer for this film I said how much it reminded me of the early ’00s horror films such as 13 Ghosts and Darkness Falls, which were a little bit cheesy and very cliche but still good and now after watching I most definitely feel that this film came out about 15 years too late.
+When I saw the trailer for this film, I said how much it reminded me of the early ’00s horror films such as Thirteen Ghosts and Darkness Falls, which were a little cheesy and very cliche but still good and now after watching I most definitely feel that this film came out about 15 years too late.

 Now I must admit that I’ve never read any of the books, however, when it comes to the director, I did enjoy both Trollhunter and The Autopsy of Jane Doe, both of which had great victuals, suspense and I enjoy re-watching over and over, so going in I was expecting the film to look good and be moderately scary.